 Most articles are about getting the CHILD to sleep.
 Getting kids to have a peaceful night’s sleep is important (and I’ll talk a little about that), but I haven’t found much emphasis on if the PARENT has good sleeping habits.
 I’ve had enough disturbed sleep over the past 7 years of parent hood and what I found is that I was the one who actually had to discipline MYSELF to make sure I was getting enough sleep.
+My partner suffering from sleep apnea certainly didn’t help matters although using CPAP Direct masks helped us overcome that rather large bump in the road!
 I had to break a lot of bad habits and drop unrealistic expectations because I just wasn’t getting the sleep I needed.
 I also learned to look for signals of unmet needs in my children when they weren’t sleeping well.
 When we sleep better, our parenting is better.
 Our decision making is better.
-Even if our babies and children do wake up a little here and there, when the mother (or father) gets a good night sleep, the whole show runs a lot smoother.
+Even if our babies and children do wake up a little here and there, when the mother (or father) gets a good night’s sleep, the whole show runs a lot smoother.
+Sleep is a huge issue at the minute and we’re currently considering buying a new mattress.
+Obviously, we choose quality over everything but I have no idea which brand to buy.
+Hopefully, it’ll improve our sleep quality!

 If your child is disrupting your sleep…